RPG-2: History

-Studying German and US anti-tank rocket designs, in 1944 the Soviets began development of the RPG-1 with the goal of combining the best features of the German Panzerfaust single shot recoilless weapon with the US Bazooka rocket launcher.
+Studying German and US anti-tank rocket designs, in 1944 the Soviets developed the RPG-1 with the goal of combining the best features of the German Panzerfaust single shot recoilless weapon with the US Bazooka rocket launcher.
 Propelled by a 30 mm cartridge, the 70 mm high-explosive anti-tank (HEAT) shaped charge round could penetrate about 150 mm of homogeneous armour.

 Early testing revealed several minor problems, but, by the time these were being solved, 150 mm of penetration was no longer considered effective against modern tanks, even late-war designs like the Panther.
 The warhead was already straining the abilities of the cartridge and its range was already considered too low.
 Modifications to improve this began, but in 1947 the RPG-2 program began as a parallel project.
 Development of the RPG-2 was carried out by the GSKB-30 design bureau, originally part of the Commissariat for Munitions, but in the post-war period handed to the Ministry of Agriculture to help design farm equipment.

 The main difference in performance between the two were due to size.
 The RPG-2 used a custom designed 40 mm cartridge to provide much greater power, and the warhead enlarged to 80 mm.
 This improved penetration to 180 mm, which allowed it to penetrate the frontal armor of all but the very heaviest tanks, and the side and rear armor of any tank.
 The larger cartridge gave the PG-2 warhead slightly better practical range as well, about 150 m against stationary targets.

 The design of the PG-2 differed considerably from that of the PG-1 of the RPG-1.
 The rear section of the PG-1 consisted of a central tube holding the propelling charge, and a second tube around this carrying the fins.
 When the round was inserted into the launcher, the second tube was outside the launcher tube, requiring the front of the launcher to be free of any fittings.
 The PG-2 replaced the fins with small metal leaves attached to the inner tube, and eliminated the outer tube found on the PG-1.
 This allowed the entire propellant section to be inserted into the launcher, which in turn allowed the sights and trigger assembly to be mounted right at the front of the launcher.
 This slightly reduced the length compared to the RPG-1, made the entire assembly more robust, and allowed the use of conventional fore-and-aft sights.